Got obsessed with watching Legend of the Condor Heroes 2017, and just had to try arranging 鐵血丹心 for the Yamaha Electone Stagea ELS-02C

 What happened was this.
 I got obsessed with watching Legend of the Condor Heroes 2017, currently still running on Starhub TV.

 Went to my folks’ place one evening and there it was, playing on mother’s television.
 Within minutes, I was all swept up in the story, which by the way, I know by HEART.

 I was also thrilled by Joseph Koo’s 鐵血丹心 (tie xue dan xin) being reused as the opening theme.
 This, arguably, the most famous and popular composition associated with the saga.

 I … I just had to try arranging and playing it on the Yamaha Electone.

-Free Yamaha Electone Score & Registration Data for 鐵血丹心
+Free Electone Score & Registration Data for 鐵血丹心

 Warning!
 The registration data is a zip file!
 You might need to disable your virus/malware protection before downloading.
 Sorry, I can’t figure out any better way to upload the format.

-- 鐵血丹心 is one of those very “super standard” sort of pop composition, involving just that few number of chords.
-But perhaps, this is exactly what makes it so easy and enjoyable to listen to.
+- 鐵血丹心 is one of those very “super standard” sort of pop composition, involving just that few numbers of chords.
+But perhaps, this is exactly what makes this classic Wuxia tune it so easy and enjoyable to listen to.